MrRobinOfficial/Guide-UnrealEngine/README.md

 ### ♻️ Circular Dependency

 It's possible to encounter circular dependencies when multiple modules access the same module.
-This occurs when module A depends on module B, and module B also depends on module A. To resolve circular dependencies, you can take several approaches.
+This occurs when module A depends on module B, and module B also depends on module A.

+To resolve circular dependencies, you can take several approaches:

+<table><tr><td>

 * One option is to use the ```CircularlyReferencedDependentModules``` statement in the [ModuleName].Build.cs file.
 You can read more about [here](https://forums.unrealengine.com/t/workaround-for-circular-dependencies/264945)!